opendocsg/slw-judgments-backfill/2001_SGHC_227/report.md

  "c.
 Monetary compensation in respect of unconsumed leave – pursuant to clause 5(d) of the Employment Contract (and the variation of the same) read with clause 6(d), or alternatively at common law, the [appellant] avers that he is entitled to be paid in respect of his remaining unconsumed leave of 79 days up to the date of termination, amounting to S$109,384.62 (not inclusive of the company’s CPF contribution of S$13,126.15 as 12% of the [appellant’s] leave pay)."

 10\.
-Mr. Ong referred to _Pacific Internet Ltd v Catcha.Com Pte Ltd_ [2000] 3 SLR 26 for the proposition in law that to succeed, the respondents here must show that there is "an answer immediately destructive" of the appellant’s claim.
+Mr. Ong referred to _Pacific Internet Ltd v Catcha.Com Pte Ltd_ <span class="citation">[2000] 3 SLR 26</span> for the proposition in law that to succeed, the respondents here must show that there is "an answer immediately destructive" of the appellant’s claim.
 In the _Pacific Internet_ case, reference was made to the _Hunt v Carey Canada Inc,_ Sup Ct Canada, 1990, Lexis 155 in which Wilson J was of the opinion that

  "the fact that a pleading reveals ‘an arguable, difficult or important point of law’